Home/Fruits/Freeze-Dried Orange

 Are freeze-dried oranges healthy?

-Yes, they are a healthy snack option, rich in vitamins and fiber, and low in calories.
+Yes, they are a healthy snack option, high in vitamin C and fiber, and low in calories.

 How should I store freeze-dried oranges?